kwonus/Quelle-Obsolete/Quelle.md

    - generate
    - exit

 If we ignore the SYSTEM clauses for the moment, we can focus on the primary operational clauses in Quelle.
 These verbs are identified in Table 3-1 below.
+A similar table for SYSTEM commands can be found in Section IX, near the end of this document.

+Searching and displaying results are the primary purpose of Quelle.
+Learning the six verbs identified in Table 3-1 is all that is necessary for using Quelle.
 Each verb has a minimum and maximum number of parameters.

-A similar table for SYSTEM commands can be found in Section IX, near the end of this document.
+Each pf these six verbs are describe in the following sections.

 | Verb        | Action Type | Clause Type | Clause Restriction | Required Parameters                           | Required Operators | Optional Operators |
 | ----------- | :---------: | ----------- | ------------------ | --------------------------------------------- | :----------------: | :----------------: |